suhanpark/leetcode/README.md

-# Welcome to my Leetcode journey
+# Welcome to my Leetcode/Neetcode journey
 Each difficulty folder will include:

 • Questions solved and solutions.

 • Short explanations.

-• Results of the solutions (time and space complexity)
+• Results of the solutions (time and space complexity; Only leetcode)